VIC.GOV.AU | Policy and Advisory Library

 Asset Information Management System

-To improve the ability to inform itself and schools of the performance of the school assets, the department developed and rolled out an Asset Information Management System (AIMS).
-The system is intended to hold a wide range of information and is designed to be the ‘single source of truth’ for both the department and school.
+To improve the ability to inform itself and schools of the performance of the school assets, the department maintains an Asset Information Management System (AIMS).
+The system holds a wide range of information and is the ‘single source of truth’ for both the department and school.

 Refer to the Asset Information Management System (AIMS) advice for further information.